Movatterモバイル変換

 Intellectuality

-Stoppard has commented that he loves the medium of theatre for how "adjustable" it is at every point, how unfrozen it is, continuously growing and developing through each rehearsal, free from the text.
-His experience of writing for film is similar, offering the liberating opportunity to "play God", in control of creative reality.
-It often takes four to five years from the first idea of a play to staging, taking pains to be as profoundly accurate in his research as he can be.[15]
+Stoppard commented that he loved the medium of theatre for how "adjustable" and independent from the text it was.
+His experience of writing for film was similar, offering the liberating opportunity to "play God", in control of creative reality.
+It often took four to five years from the first idea of a play to staging, as he made efforts to be as accurate in his research as possible.[14]

 Personal life